RequestNetwork/requestNetwork/packages/request-client.js/README.md

 `result.request`: [IRequestLogicRequest](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/types/src/request-logic-types.ts#L70)

+### Payment and Refund detections

+If a payment network has been given to the request, the payment detection can be done.

+From the information provided in payment network, the library will feed the property `balance` of the request with:

+- `balance`: the sum of the amount of all payments minus the sum of amount of all refunds
+- `events`: all the payments and refunds events with the amount, timestamp etc...

+The payment networks available are:

+- `Types.PAYMENT_NETWORK_ID.BITCOIN_ADDRESS_BASED` ('pn-bitcoin-address-based'): handle Bitcoin payments associated to a BTC address to the request, every transaction hitting this address will be consider as a payment.
+Eventually, the payer can provide a BTC address for the refunds.
+Note that **the addresses must be used only for one and only one request** otherwise one transaction will be considered as a payment for more than one request. (see [the specification](https://github.com/RequestNetwork/requestNetwork/blob/development/packages/advanced-logic/specs/payment-network-btc-address-based-0.1.0-DRAFT.md))
+- `Types.PAYMENT_NETWORK_ID.TESTNET_BITCOIN_ADDRESS_BASED` ('pn-testnet-bitcoin-address-based'): Same as previous but for the bitcoin testnet (for test purpose)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.